What is the Visa Waiver Program?

 - The ESTA is required if arriving by land, air or cruise ship

 - An approved ESTA does not guarantee admission as there are continuous checks on an applicant's admissibility after the ESTA is granted.

 - Only passport holders of eligible countries can apply.

 - The ESTA can be used for tourism, business, transit, medical and other purposes for a period of 90 days.
 The ESTA allows travelers to carry out business and tourism without applying for a visa.
 The ESTA is valid for admission in all 50 U.S. states as well as the U.S. territories such as Puerto Rico and the U.S. Virgin Islands in the Caribbean.

-- Travelers wishing to apply for an ESTA should aim to submit their applications online 72 hours before their departure to the U.S. A traveler must have his / her ESTA before embarking on the air or sea vessel to the United States.
+- Travelers wishing to apply for an ESTA should aim to submit their applications online 72 hours before their departure to the U.S. A traveler must have his or her ESTA before embarking in their vehicle, air or sea vessel to the United States.

 - Upon approval, an ESTA is valid for two-years or the date of passport expiry, whichever date is sooner.